 Rocky Mountain Spotted Fever (RMSF) is a tickborne illness caused by the bacteria Rickettsia rickettsii.
 R. rickettsii is transmitted by the American dog tick (D. variabilis), as well as other Dermacentor species.
 RMSF is the most serious and commonly reported spotted fever group (SFG) rickettsioses in the United States.
 Other pathogens in the SFG include Rickettsia akari, Rickettsia parkeri, and Rickettsia philipii.
 Spotted fevers can range in severity from mild to life-threatening.
-RMSF can present with non-specific symptoms such as fever and headache, but can rapidly progress to a serious illness.
+RMSF can present with non-specific symptoms such as fever and headache but can rapidly progress to a serious illness.
 A rash usually develops two to four days after fever begins.
 Other symptoms include stomach pain, nausea, vomiting, loss of appetite, and muscle pain.
 Delayed treatment may lead to severe illness or death.
 Some patients who recover from severe RMSF may be left with irreversible damage including hearing loss, paralysis, mental disability, or damage to blood vessels in extremities that may require amputation of arms, legs, fingers or toes.
 Early treatment with antibiotics can prevent severe illness and death.
-Twenty-six cases of RMSF were reported to the NDDoH from 2013 to 2017.
+Thirty-two cases of RMSF were reported to the NDDoH from 2003 to 2017; 14 cases were reported in 2017.